cis-famu/oer-assignment-group-4-1/Chapter-5.md

 Have you ever attempted to put together a giant puzzle?
 Functions in C++ are like dividing that puzzle into smaller pieces.
 Each piece completes a tiny part of the bigger picture, making the entire puzzle less daunting.
 Similarly, functions break down complex programming problems into manageable steps.
 Each function focuses on a specific task, like calculating an area or displaying a menu.
 By putting these "function pieces" together, you build well-structured C++ programs

 ## Key Terms
+1. modules- another name for a function.
+2. parameters- an identifier in a function header, which acts within the function as a regular local variable; a parameter may be formal or actual.
+3. function header- includes the name of the function, the number of parameters if any, the data type of each parameter, and the data type of the value returned by the function.
+4. body- the code within the function required to accomplish the task.
+5. definition- includes the name of the function, a listing of the parameters if any, the data type of each parameter, the data type of the value returned by the function, and the code required to accomplish the task.
+6. formal parameter- a variable declared in the function heading.
+7. actual parameters- a variable or expression listed in a call to a function.
+8. data type- the return type of a value-returning function.
+9. return type- the data type of the value that the function returns; also called the data type of a function.
+10. local declaration- a declaration of a variable within a block of code for use only within that block.
+11. function prototypes- a function heading without the body of the function.
+12. value parameters- A formal parameter that receives a copy of the content of the corresponding actual parameter.
+13. reference parameters- a formal parameter that receives the location (memory address) of the corresponding actual parameter.
+14. local variables- variables declared in the body of a function (or block) for use only within that function (or block).
+15. scope- refers to where an identifier is accessible (visible) in a program.
+16. Local identifier- an identifier declared within a function (or block).
+17. Global identifier- an identifier declared outside of every function definition.
+18. nested block- a block declared within another block.
+19. external variable- a global variable declared within a function using the extern reserved word; the keyword extern indicates that the variable is declared elsewhere.
+20. automatic variable- a variable for which memory is allocated at block entry and deallocated at block exit.
+21. driver- a program that tests a function.
+22. function overloading- creating several functions with the same name but different formal parameter lists.
+23. different formal parameter lists- when two or more functions with the same name have a different number of formal parameters, or if they have the same number of parameters, the data type of the parameters differs in at least one position.

 ## Programming Exercise